 Some estimates predict 50% of people will not return to offices – a seismic shift that will have huge implications both for recruitment and employment in the years ahead.

-In the early days of lockdown, there was a certain novelty to meetings that took place via virtual platforms such as Zoom and Teams.
+Back in March 2020, during the early days of lockdown, there was a certain novelty to meetings that took place via virtual platforms such as Zoom and Teams.
 People were generally relaxed – bound by a shared sense of bewilderment at the crisis unfolding around us and a resolve to pull together to get through it and interruptions by children or pets were not only tolerated but provided light relief.

 This remains the case to an extent, but as remote working becomes a fixture of many of our lives the way we present and communicate virtually – whether in interviews or meetings – will increasingly reflect on us as individuals and shape how current as well as prospective employers view us.